jamiedidthis/quartz/content/notes/untamed episode notes.md

 - Wens drugged with the 100 Days Ibriety, per Wen Zhuliu
 - Madam Liu calls WWX a-Xian; he calls her popo too… but that’s not the Jiangs’ grandmother, right?
 Still not in Meishan
 - WC knows WN helped them, says they’ll go to Yiling **tomorrow**… but they don’t?
 WN says they’re safe here, won’t be searched
-- WWX split lip when he’s in the carriage transporting JC and YL
+- WWX split lip when he’s in the carriage transporting JC and JY
 - The Wen medical textbooks
 	- Diagram of core transfer @ 30:?
 - Lan Zhan will help me 😭